VirtuosoResearch/Scalable-finetuning/README.md

 #### Selection:
 - Forward stepwise selection: please refer to `utils/fast_estimate_forward_selection.py` to conduct forward selection to select a subset of data.
 - Random ensemble: Please refer to `utils/select_random_ensemble.py` for an example of estimating random ensemble scores.
-Then, we apply a threshold (or can be viewed as top-k selection) to the scores to select a subset of tasks.
+Then, we apply a threshold (or can be viewed as the top-k selection) to the scores to select a subset of tasks.

 ## Examples